 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-It’s been a long time coming, but Marriott has finally announced the key features of the combined Marriott Rewards, Ritz-Carlton Rewards, and Starwood Preferred Guest loyalty programs that will launch August 1, 2018.
+It’s been a long time coming, but Marriott has finally announced the key features of the combined Marriott Rewards, Ritz-Carlton Rewards, and Starwood Preferred Guest loyalty programs that will launch in August 2018.

 Marriott also unveiled a new award chart that will apply to all hotels across the combined portfolio of hotels.
 New co-brand credit cards from Chase and Amex, increased points earning opportunities, and Marriott also confirmed SPG’s stellar airline transfer program isn't just here to stay, it's receiving new airline partnerships!